ljpatrick/marxpaint/magic/docs/en/README.txt

              example, you should free() the allocated memory and Mix_FreeChunk() the sounds here.

-             Note: This function is called once, when Tux Paint exits.
+             Note: This function is called once, when Marx Paint exits.

       Plugin event functions: